Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Results and discussion

-Further INS measurements on three samples La$_2$LnNi$_2$O$_{7-\delta}$ (Ln=La, Pr, Nd) were carried out at the time-of-flight spectrometer PANTHER with incident neutron energy $E_i=$ 12.5, 19 and 76 meV\cite{supplementary,Panther2022,illExp2025}.
+Further INS measurements on three samples La$_2$LnNi$_2$O$_{7-\delta}$ (Ln=La, Pr, Nd) were carried out at the time-of-flight spectrometer PANTHER with incident neutron energy $E_i=$ 12.5, 19 and 76 meV (See Supplemental Materials)\cite{Panther2022,illExp2025}.
 Fig. 3 presents the results of La$_2$NdNi$_2$O$_{7-\delta}$ collected at PANTHER.
 Again, the energy levels of CEF excitations can be easily observed at $E=$ 5.5 and 22 meV from the 1D $E-$cut by subtracting the 170 K data from 1.5 K data (Fig. 3(a), (b), (e) and (f)).
-The spin excitations at high energy are even more clearly to see the splitting signals at $E=$ 43 and 48 meV closed to the case of flat 45 meV mode in La$_3$Ni$_2$O$_{7-\delta}$.
+The original peak positions are actually at 6 meV and 23 meV at $T=1.5$ K with stronger intensities than 170 K data, which can be roughly fitting by a CEF model of Nd$^{3+}$.
+The high $Q$-dependence of the 6 meV mode basically follows the square of magnetic form factor $f(Q)^2$, but the 23 meV mode is mixed by phonon excitations (See Supplemental Materials).
+However, the splitting signals at $E=$ 43 and 48 meV cannot fully described by the Nd$^{3+}$ CEF model.
+As they are very similar to the case of flat 45 meV mode in La$_3$Ni$_2$O$_{7-\delta}$, it is reasonable to believe that they are magnon excitations.
 Another feature at $E=$ 60 meV is also observed (Fig. 3(b) and (f)).
 To double check the magnetic nature of these signals, we then take the data set of La$_3$Ni$_2$O$_{7-\delta}$ measured at the same condition as the reference of phonon background, since the 45 meV signal in the undoped sample is much weaker than the Nd-doped sample, but the phonon contribution at high Q is similar.
 The subtraction of Nd - La data set gives promising results for all above mentioned energy levels, especially for two splitting modes around 45 meV.
-It seems that the splitting of spin excitations around 45 meV develops upon increasing $Q$, which is an unique feature of the bilayer nickelates\cite{txie2024}, and has never been observed in cuprate or pnictide superconductors\cite{djscalapino2012,jttranquada2014,bdwhite2015,pdai2012,pdai2015}.
+The estimated energy resolution of $E_i=$ 76 meV around 45 meV is within 2.3 meV, much smaller than the splitting energy (5 meV).
+Thus we confirm unambiguously that the splitting phenomenon in the excitation spectrum is an intrinsic characteristic of this system.
+It seems that the splitting of spin excitations around 45 meV develops upon increasing $Q$, which is an unique feature of the spin excitations in bilayer nickelates\cite{txie2024}, and has never been observed in cuprate or pnictide superconductors\cite{djscalapino2012,jttranquada2014,bdwhite2015,pdai2012,pdai2015}.